What is Linux?

 An OS is responsible for managing the computer’s physical components (hardware) and programs (software).
 It acts as a ‘bridge’ between the two, allowing them to work together.
 Most computers come with Windows pre-installed, and Apple Macs come with macOS, so why should one consider switching to Linux instead?

-Linux is also less resource-intensive, so you can run heavier programs and get the most out of your computer.
+Linux desktops tend to be less resource-intensive than Windows and macOS, meaning they perform well on older or low-powered machines.
 If you use an Android device, Chromebook, or even smart home devices, you are already using Linux.

-No entity controls Linux, due to its open nature, so you will always be private while using Linux by itself; It doesn’t collect any user data, doesn’t have paid features, and doesn’t force you to see any ADS.
+There is no company behind Linux, due to its open nature, so you will always be private while using Linux by itself; It doesn’t collect any user data, doesn’t have paid features, and doesn’t make you see any ADS.
 Linux also doesn’t force you to install updates if you don’t want to, and won’t interrupt your work for any reason.

 The disadvantage of Linux (which has been improving a lot over the last few years) is software support.
-Some apps such as Photoshop and Microsoft Word and games like League of Legends and Roblox, don’t work on Linux.
-Before switching to Linux, make sure all your programs are supported, and if not, try to find other free and open alternatives, like Kritta or GIMP instead of Photoshop, or Google Docs, LibreOffice or OnlyOffice to replace Microsoft Word.
+Some apps, such as Photoshop and Microsoft Word, don’t yet support Linux.
+Before switching, make sure all your programs are supported, and if not, try to find other free and open alternatives, such as Kritta and GIMP instead of Photoshop, or Google Docs, LibreOffice or OnlyOffice to replace Microsoft Word.

 One of the best features of Linux is that you can customize it and use it however you like.
 Instead of a global Linux OS, you get to choose a distribution.
 Linux itself is just a Kernel - like an engine, that can be used to power any distribution.